AMHembrough/Final-Projcet/README.md

 ### Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)

+We will use the output from our table joins in Postgres SQL to input into our ARIMA model in Jupyter notebook.

 ### Includes at least two tables (or collections, if using MongoDB)

 We imported two datasets into Postgres SQL using pdAdmin, one which stores daily pricing for crude oil, and a second which stores daily pricing for renewable fuel D-codes D3, D4, D5, and D6.